neverender/zombi/README.md

 * `stanza` - The stanza object as returned from XMPP.
 * `zombi` - The instance zombi object.

-The following is a simple plugin to respond to "/ping" calls.
+The following is a simple plugin to respond to "ping" with "pong".

     /**
      * zombi plugin to respond to a 'ping'.